 According to Bloch, hackwork flooded the market at that time (his words, not mine).
 And most of that work consisted of ideas stretched to meet commercial needs.
 He says that the difference between current authors and those who endured is that the enduring authors had something to say and knew how to say it.

-He says of horror that some of the work succeeds on the “fast-read” level, but that he doubts it will endure.
+He says of horror that some work succeeds on the “fast-read” level, but that he doubts it will endure.
 He also thinks that the films of the day were an influence on the “heavy-handed sex and violence” that permeated horror and had little to do with story.

 Then he gets to the most interesting part.
 He talks about interior logic, and how it poses a problem for horror fiction.
 Nightmares are “…inconsistent and episodic.”
 But to scare a reader, the writer must present the premise in a logical framework.
 I have struggled with this in my writing.
 When I have ideas or inspiring dreams (nightmares), they do come in clips, often laden with personal symbolism that reinforces them as frightening.
 To turn those ideas into a story, I have to work at wrapping a presentable, logical framework around them.
 Although performing that transformation is challenging, it helps to clarify the original idea into something much more meaningful.
 I also find that the process brings out opportunities for originality, which Bloch believes is necessary for success.